Networking code for Zebra. 🦓

 Use the provided TCP connection to create a Zcash connection completely isolated from all other node state.

-Initialize a peer set.
+Initialize a peer set, using a network

 Type alias to make working with tower traits easier.